camilomesa/Disaster-Response-Project/README.md

 Run the following commands in the project's root directory to set up your database and model.

-0. Update and/or synch the versions of python/packages execute:
+0. Update or synch the versions of python/packages execute:

 `pip3 install -U scikit-learn scipy matplotlib`